jameshughes89/cs102/src/site/topics/testing/unit-test-collections.rst

 ===============================

 * Like before, there is still a need to test all public methods
-* However, unlike before, there is a need to test methods under certain conditions
+* However, unlike the previous testing example, there is a need to test methods under certain conditions

 * Consider the ``pop`` method from the stack